asaikali/spring-ai-zero-to-hero/README.md

   AI API, within a project you will see that the package names end with numbers indicating the order in which the code in each project should be studied.
-- **/providers/** this directory contains the code that interacts with the specific AI providers.
+- **/providers/** this directory contains the spring boot applications
+  that interact with the specific AI providers.
 The configuration of each project in this directory  is different, for example, setting API keys and configuring the AI service with the correct endpoint.
+To try out the samples in this repo you will be launching the apps in this directory.
+Each subdirectory contains a readme.md file with instructions on how to run the application.
 - **/patterns/** this directory contains the code that demonstrates how to use the Spring AI API to implement common AI application patterns such as retrieval augmented generation.
 The code in this directory is the same for